oyshisarker2001/Rendezvous-Hack-App/README.md

 See our Docker guide for more details on how to run Coral in Docker: [Coral Docker Guide](./docker-guide.md)

 ## Note on Windows
-If you're on Windows, you may need to use Git Bash or WSL (Windows Subsystem for Linux) to run the commands in this guide.
+If you're on Windows, you may need to use WSL (Windows Subsystem for Linux) to run the commands in this guide.
 PowerShell may not work correctly with some of the commands.

 WSL 2 works, but WSL1 performs better.